 Allstate (ALL) Gains But Lags Market: What You Should Know

 Investors will be hoping for strength from ALL as it approaches its next earnings release, which is expected to be October 29, 2019.
-The company is expected to report EPS of $2.23, up 15.54% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $9.07 billion, down 11.88% from the year-ago period.
+On that day, ALL is projected to report earnings of $2.23 per share, which would represent year-over-year growth of 15.54%.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.07 billion, down 11.88% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $9.53 per share and revenue of $36.18 billion, which would represent changes of +18.09% and -11.09%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.53 per share and revenue of $36.18 billion.
+These totals would mark changes of +18.09% and -11.09%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for ALL.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.15% higher.
-ALL is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+ALL is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, ALL is currently trading at a Forward P/E ratio of 11.08.
-For comparison, its industry has an average Forward P/E of 14.62, which means ALL is trading at a discount to the group.
+Valuation is also important, so investors should note that ALL has a Forward P/E ratio of 11.11 right now.
+This represents a discount compared to its industry's average Forward P/E of 14.57.

-Also, we should mention that ALL has a PEG ratio of 1.33.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Insurance - Property and Casualty industry currently had an average PEG ratio of 1.57 as of yesterday's close.
+We can also see that ALL currently has a PEG ratio of 1.33.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Insurance - Property and Casualty stocks are, on average, holding a PEG ratio of 1.56 based on yesterday's closing prices.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 47, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 34, putting it in the top 14% of all 250+ industries.

 Click to get this free report